 So, how much is the student loan interest deduction actually worth then?
 If you’re in the 22% tax bracket and eligible for the full $2,500 adjustment to income, you can save as much as $550 on your tax bill.

 Want to know exactly how much you may be able to save with the student loan interest deduction?
 Check out our Student Loan Interest Deduction Calculator!

 How to claim the student loan tax deduction

 If you don’t have it, follow-up with your loan servicer to get the exact numbers.
 You’ll only get this form if you paid more than $600 (which let’s face it, is pretty easy to do).
-If you paid less than $600 in interest, contact your loan servicer so they can tell you how much you paid.
+If the amount of interest you paid is less than $600, contact your loan servicer so they can tell you how much you paid.